Cade987/Is-147-Team-E-project/out/production/Is-147-Team-E-project/README.md

 the risk of customers haggling or misleading the cashier by enforcing consistent pricing directly from the system.
 By automating the calculation of prices, taxes, and discounts, a POS system ensures a more transparent and reliable pricing structure, benefiting both customers and store owners alike.

+Javadocs integration
+Our project uses Javadocs.
+This allows others to understand our code better and understand functions within our code.
+It is like a table of contents allowing outsiders to understand your code an the functions you used in it.
+Javadocs is set up by using the settings pages section and creating an online page.